Hometown hero Kyle Freeland is providing huge boost for Rockies

 [Join a Yahoo Daily Fantasy Baseball contest now]

 Through his first five career starts, which have all come this season, Freeland has posted a sparkling 2.93 ERA.
 Three of those starts have come at Coors Field, but you’d never know it based on his productions.
-He’s allowed zero or one run or in four starts, while pitching at least six innings in three.
+He has allowed zero or one run or in four starts, while pitching at least six innings in three.
 Those are major contributions from a pitcher Colorado likely wasn’t planning on needed this early in the season.

 Freeland will look to continue his success on Thursday, when Colorado wraps up a four-game series with the San Diego Padres at Petco Park.
-And you’ll have a chance to check him out firsthand as that game will be featured as the Free MLB Game of the Day on Yahoo Sports.
+(And you’ll have a chance to check him out firsthand as that game will be featured as the Free MLB Game of the Day on Yahoo Sports.
 You can stream the game for free on the Yahoo Sports MLB page, on our Free Game of the Day tab or in this very post, beginning at 3:40 p.m.
 ET.
-MLB’s local blackout rules apply.
+MLB’s local blackout rules apply.)

-Freeland’s performance has been especially important given the adversity and uncertainty Colorado has already faced this season.
+Freeland’s performance has been especially important given the adversity and uncertainty Colorado has faced this season.
 Over the course of a few weeks, the Rockies lost Ian Desmond, David Dahl and Jon Gray to injury, while Chad Bettis was given the sobering news that his cancer had returned.
 That left the Rockies scrambling to fill positions, particularly in the starting rotation.

-The young left-hander has not only stepped up, he’s provided a boost.
+The young left-hander has not only stepped up, he has provided a boost.
 His last outing on Friday night in Arizona highlighted his impact.

 The Rockies entered the game on a three-game losing streak after being decimated by the Nationals’ sizzling offense at Coors Field.
 The Diamondbacks offense had been running hot as well.
 At the time they were an MLB best 11-3 at home, but Freeland limited them to six hits and one run over six innings.

-The Rockies went on to win the game 3-1, won the series in Arizona and are positioned to secure a winning road trip behind Freeland on Thursday.
+The Rockies went on to win the game 3-1, won the series in Arizona and are positioned to secure a winning trip behind Freeland on Thursday.

-While it’s always important to take these small sample sizes with a grain of salt, particularly as it applies to pitchers Rockies pitchers, the team can take solace in knowing the hometown boy won’t be intimidated.
+While it’s always important to take these small sample sizes with a grain of salt, particularly as it applies to Rockies pitchers, the team can take solace in knowing the hometown boy won’t be intimidated.
 His familiarity with Denver certainly helps, but so does the confidence that helped make him a first-round pick.
 When you pitch half your games at Coors Field, confidence is the most important weapon a pitcher can possess.

 More MLB coverage from Yahoo Sports: